EckoSchaeffler/Random-Stuff/Second Life Rubber Pony.md

 After completion, the scripts and other items can be removed from the body, feet, corset, chest and piercings.
 They can also be rezed outside the body and linked into a single object for complexity reduction and to create a seamless item when worn.

+## Some Basic Rules for Ponies/Pony Body Language

+Need a bathroom break?
+You get to rub your thighs together and give me needy glances RL come in the way?
+Face away and kneel down
+Sleep o'clock?
+Ponies can yawn
+To answer 'Yes': One Stomp (/i)
+To answer 'No': Two Stomps (/u)
+And since you stomp more than twice, as a personal thing I train them to stomp thrice when a question cannot be answered by aye or nay
+Four stomps being the safe word

 #### Credits